 There’s a joke at our house that a rustic tart is just a lazy version of pie.
 It doesn’t require a pie dish, the rolling and crimping process is fairly laid back, and perfect slices don’t require surgical precision.

 But lazy aspects aside, the beauty of a rustic tart is that it really showcases the crust.
 Sometimes bakers shortchange a pie crust to focus on a good filling, but with a rustic tart the crust to filling ratio is so high there’s no room for compromise.
 You need a good buttery crust and a fresh fruit filling.

-This rustic tart is made with a 100% butter, pastry flour (I’ve been using Bob’s Red Mill lately) and the last of the season’s blueberries.
-Served with a dollop of freshly whipped creamy, a rustic tart is the perfect summer dessert and gives you a head start practicing your crust making skills for fall, when you can fill the rustic tart with apples or pears.
+This crust made with a 100% butter, pastry flour (I’ve been using Bob’s Red Mill lately) and the last of the season’s blueberries.
+Served with a dollop of freshly whipped creamy, it’s the perfect summer dessert and gives you a head start practicing your crust making skills for fall, when you can fill the rustic tart with apples or pears.

-This recipe makes enough for two medium size crusts and one filling, so you can make all the crust, freeze half of it, and make a tart that serves 4.
+This recipe makes enough for two medium size crusts and one filling, so you can make all the crust, freeze half of it.
+Each tart will serve about 4.

 Blueberry Crostata aka Rustic Tart